mailpile/Mailpile/README.md

 messages themselves is kept in RAM.
 This may seem extravagant, but on modern computers you can actually handle massive amounts of e-mail this way.

-Mailpile stores in RAM a little over 160 bytes of metadata per message (actual size depends largely on the size of various headers), but Python overhead brings that to about 240B.
-This means handling a million messages should consume about 240MB of RAM - not too bad if you consider how much memory your browser (or desktop e-mail client) eats up.
+Mailpile stores in RAM about 180 bytes of metadata per message (actual size depends largely on the size of various headers), but Python overhead brings that to about 250B.
+This means handling a million messages should consume about 250MB of RAM - not too bad if you consider how much memory your browser (or desktop e-mail client) eats up.
 Also, who has a million e-mails? :-)

 (Caveat: Really common terms will take longer due to the size of the result set - but searching for really common terms won't give good results anyway.)